akhibhat/f110_finalProject/planner/README.md

-# Model Predictive Control
+# A Heirarchical Control Strategy for Multi-Agent Autonomous Racing

-We use a Model Predictive Control algorithm to track a reference trajectory to the best waypoint selected from five different tracks around the race circuit using a modified follow-the-gap planner.
+We use a Heirarchical Controller which employs a two-level structure: a high level planner which generates a reference trajectory that maiximizes the progress on the track ensuring obstacle avoidance.
+Next, we use MPC control technique for tracking the reference trajectory obtained from the planner and also try pure-pursuit control algorithm.

 The file `src/planner.src` contains the code for the planner and generates a solution to the MPC problem.
 The solution consisting of the inputs, i.e. the steering angle and the velocity input, is then published as a custom message `Inputs.msg` over the `mpc_inputs` topic.
 The file `scripts/execute_mpc.py` subscribes to these inputs.
 If the mpc solution is feasible, it executes the most recent solution.
 Else, it continues executing the previous solution till it receives the next feasible solution.

 ## Planner

 We use a modified follow-the-gap planner to come up with the best waypoint to pursue.
 The waypoints are selected from a set of five tracks around the race circuit which are pre-computed.
 The data can be found in the [`waypoints_data`](https://github.com/akhibhat/f110_finalProject/tree/master/waypoints_data) folder in the repository.

 ## MPC

+To ensure dynamic feasibility, we track the reference trajectory using a MPC formulation, penalizing the deviation from reference trajecotry while satisfying workspace constraints.
+The constraints are obtained by finding the biggest gap around the best waypoint to follow.
+We employ the kinematic car model to cpature the car dynamics.

+We use a

 ## Pure Pursuit